-Communications relating to dealing instructions seem to have only occurred between MPM and the investment adviser without the Complainant being in copy or made promptly and adequately aware of the investment instructions given by the investment adviser and executed by MPM.
-It has indeed not emerged during the proceedings of the case that the Complainant was being adequately and promptly notified by MPM about material developments relating to her portfolio of investments within the Scheme as would reasonably be expected in respect of a consumer of financial services.
+Communications relating to dealing instructions seem to have only occurred between MPM and the investment adviser without the respective complainant being in copy or made promptly and adequately aware of the investment instructions given by the investment adviser and executed by MPM.
+It has indeed not emerged during the proceedings of the case that complainants were being adequately and promptly notified by MPM about material developments relating to their portfolio of investments within the Scheme as would reasonably be expected in respect of a consumer of financial services.

-Not even the statements issued annually by MPM to the Complainant provided details of the underlying investments.
+Not even the statements issued annually by MPM to the respective members of the Scheme provided details of the underlying investments.
 The Annual Member Statements were indeed generic in nature and only mentioned the underlying policy.
 Such statements did not include details of the investment transactions undertaken over the respective period nor details about the composition of the portfolio of investments as at the year end.